2016 Third Quarter Awards

 The program serves the non-metropolitan cities and counties of Oregon with funding from the U.S. Department of Housing and Urban Development (HUD).

 Business Oregon reviews applications for funding under the CDBG program on a quarterly basis or until all funds available for the year have been obligated.
-You are encouraged to contact the department and allow its regional coordinators to work with you to develop an eligible project.
+You are encouraged to contact the department and allow its regional development officer to work with you to develop an eligible project.